neel-p1103/neel-p1103/README.md

 <html>
 	<body>
 		<p align="center">
 			My name is Neel Patel and I am a software engineering student residing in California.
 You can find me on <a href="https://www.linkedin.com/in/neel-patel-01/">LinkedIn</a> and <a href="https://www.instagram.com/neel__patel03/">Instagram</a>.
 I am currently pursuing a Bachelor of Science in Software Engineering at San Jose State University.
-You can find most of my work here on github or you can visit my portfolio at https://neelp03.github.io/neelp03 (currently under construction).
+You can find most of my work here on github or you can visit my portfolio at https://neelp03.github.io.
 		</p>
 		  <hr />
 		<h3>Technologies & Tools</h3>